Enservco Corporation (ENSV) and the Battle of Fundamentals vs. Technicals

 Northland Capital gave a rating of “Outperform” to ENSV, setting the target price at $4 in the report published on September 08th of the previous year.

-During the last 5 trading sessions, ENSV fell by -4.27%, which changed the moving average for the period of 200-days by -8.84% in comparison to the 20-day moving average, which settled at $0.1383.
-In addition, Enservco Corporation saw -30.23% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ENSV rose by +0.37%, which changed the moving average for the period of 200-days by -3.38% in comparison to the 20-day moving average, which settled at $0.1347.
+In addition, Enservco Corporation saw -27.76% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for ENSV